N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

 For the DM halo we use the Spheroid AGAMA component of the following form:

 Far from the $r_{\rm cut}$ radius the above form coincides with the DM profile (eq.~\ref{rhoDM_distribution}) when

-For all models we set $\beta_{\rm AGAMA}=3$.
-Almost all of them have $\alpha_{\rm AGAMA}=2$ except the model~4 (see table~\ref{AGAMA_DM_params}).
+For all models we set $\eta=3$, and $\gamma=2.0$ (see table~\ref{AGAMA_DM_params}).
 As for the $r_{\rm cut}$ and $\xi$ parameters we use the following numbers for all our AGAMA models:

-The visible component is set either by Plummer or King density profile.
-To construct the Plummer component by the AGAMA code we need the parameters $b_p\equiv\mbox{\bf scaleRadius}$, $q\equiv\mbox{\bf axisRatioZ}=1.11$, $\mbox{\bf axisRatioY}=1.0$, and {\bf mass} for the total component mass parameter.
-Taking into account the formulas~\ref{Plum_oblate_mass} from Appendix we can estimate this mass from the $M_p$ parameter:
+The visible component is set either by the Plummer or King density profiles.
+To construct the Plummer component using the orbit-based AGAMA code we need the parameters $Q, p, b_p$, and $M_{\rm stars}$ for the total component mass parameter.
+Taking into account the formulas~\ref{Plum_oblate_mass} from the Appendix we can estimate this mass from the $M_p$ parameter: